 The purpose of the hamlet development policies is to create a cohesive development vision for the Hamlet by providing a framework for comprehensive planning that establishes a strong community character.
-There are currently existing residential uses in the Hamlet area, such as Cambridge Park (South Conrich), lots from the historic hamlet boundary, and country residential lots with potential for further subdivision.
+There are existing residential uses in the Hamlet area, such as Cambridge Park (South Conrich), lots from the historic hamlet boundary, and country residential lots with potential for further subdivision.

 The hamlet will develop an urban form providing for local services, parks and open space, and local commercial uses, with access to these amenities through an interconnected transportation network and pathway system.
-Single detached housing remains the primaryand desired development form in the Hamlet; however, development policies also providefor nodes of higher density specifically within Northwest Neighborhood Area.
+Single detached housing remains the primaryand desired development form in the Hamlet; however, development policies also provide for nodes of higher density specifically within Northwest Neighborhood Area.
 These mayconsist of townhomes, semi-detached units, multi-family or similar forms of development, to ensure that The Plan meet regional density requirements and offer a range of housing types.
-Single detached housing remains the primary and desired development form however, policies also provide other housing options such as townhomes, semi-detached units, multi-unit or similar forms of development, to ensure that The Plan meet density requirements and offer a range of housing types.
+Single detached housing remains the primary development form, with housing forms such as rowhouses, semi-detached units, multi-unit or similar forms of development providing other residential options.